(Post updated September 14, 2023)

 Will I get scholarship money?

-Because you were not admitted outright, it is unlikely you will receive merit scholarship money, though you may qualify for other scholarships.
-If you are waitlisted at a top choice school, you should look at your budget to determine if taking out loans to cover the cost of attending that particular school is an option for you.
+Because you were not admitted outright, the odds of receiving merit scholarship money are lower and should not be an expectation, though you may qualify for other scholarships.
+If you are waitlisted at a top choice school, you should look at your budget to determine if taking out loans to cover the cost of attending that school is an option for you.
 Some schools may provide enough of a return on investment that loans are worth it.
 In other situations, you may have been admitted to other law schools that will set you up for success without having to take out as much in school loans.

 Be memorable…but for the right reason.